inkVerb/VIP/301-shell/Lesson-12.md

 - Both require `while` and `case` loops
 - `getopts` only allows one-letter flags and is relatively simple
 - `getopt` allows one-letter flags or long-word flags and is much more complicated
+- `eval` "concatenates" many parts to produce and execute a single command
+  - `eval` may be used in more complex `getopts` & `getopt` scripts
+  - We do not explore `eval` deeper in this course

 ## `getopts` (for one-letter flags)
 - Procedure of a `getopts` flag set: